hperrin/svelte-material-ui/README.md

 - [ ] Data Table Progress Indicator
 - [ ] Data Table Column Sort Buttons

-<small>† This is Sass based, and therefore doesn't require Svelte components.
-I've included a demo showing how you can use it.</small>
+<sub>† This is Sass based, and therefore doesn't require Svelte components.
+I've included a demo showing how you can use it.</sub>

-<small>‡ This is not an MDC Web component.
-It is an addition that SMUI provides.</small>
+<sub>‡ This is not an MDC Web component.
+It is an addition that SMUI provides.</sub>

 # Support